Why is the temperature fluctuating in my cooling equipment?

 Below is an example of the temperature in a freezer:

 The temperature rises and falls in the freezer due to the control that the freezer is equipped with.
-Based on the setting, the freezer will cool for a period until it reaches a limit value.
-When reached the compressor turns off and the temperature rises gradually due to the ambient temperature – the temperature in the surrounding air.
+Based on the setting, the freezer will cool until it reaches a limit value.
+When reached the compressor turns off and the temperature rises gradually due to the ambient temperature – the temperature in the surroundings.

 The size of the fluctuations depends partly on the quality of the equipment.
 Expensive equipment will typically have better control, and will be able to keep temperatures more constant.
 Also the amount of goods in the equipment will influence the stability.
-The more goods, and thereby thermal mass, the more constant the temperature will be as these will cool down and heat up the equipment slower than if it was empty.
+The more goods, and thereby thermal mass, the more constant the temperature will be.

 Adjustments of the equipment